 If probate is not required based on the test listed above, your trustee, executor, or administrator can administer your estate outside of probate using a small estate affidavit.
 The small estate affidavit must be in either the form provided for in the Illinois statute (755 ILCS 5/25-1) or substantially similar to that form to be acceptable.

 The affidavit will include essential information including, among other things, the following:

-The statute, found in the Illinois Probate Act of 1975, requires any entity which is holding assets of the decedent and is served a small estate affidavit, to transfer the assets in compliance with what is purported in the affidavit.
-Acknowledging the potential for issues wherein any person could create a small estate affidavit as a back-door method to have another person's assets transferred, the legislature expressly protects any entity which acts in good faith reliance on a purported small estate affidavit.
-In the same series of events, if the affiant is found to have acted in bad faith and made false statements or representations on the small estate affidavit, they may be liable for perjury and to civil lawsuits from those individuals negatively effected by their actions.
+The statute, found in the Illinois Probate Act of 1975, requires any entity holding assets of the decedent and is served a small estate affidavit to transfer the assets in compliance with what is purported in the affidavit.
+Acknowledging the potential for issues wherein any person could create a small estate affidavit as a back-door method to have another person's assets transferred, the legislature expressly protects any entity which acts in good faith with reliance on a purported small estate affidavit.
+In the same series of events, if the affiant is found to have acted in bad faith and made false statements or representations on the small estate affidavit, they may be liable for perjury and to civil lawsuits from those individuals negatively affected by their actions.